canaryio/canary/cmd/canaryd/README.md

 `canaryd` is configured via environment variables:

 * `MANIFEST_URL` - ref to a JSON document describing what needs to be monitored
+* `PUBLISHERS` - an explicit list of pubilshers to enable, defaulting to `stdout`

 ## Manifest

 A manifest is a simple JSON document describing the sites to be monitored.
+You must create such a document and host it somewhere so that it is accessible to `canaryd`.

-An example:
+An example manifest:

 ```js
 {